node-red/node-red.github.io/docs/user-guide/runtime/configuration.md

  <pre>context.global.foo = "bar";
  var osModule = context.global.osModule;</pre>
  This method is still supported, but deprecated in favour of the <code>global.get</code>/<code>global.set</code>
  functions.
-This is in anticipation of being able to persist the context data in a future release.
+Any data stored using this method will not be persisted across restarts and will not be visible in the sidebar context viewer.
  </div>

 debugMaxLength